 By the Numbers

 Of course, when it comes down to it, deciding whether or not to have a doula may not just be about what they can do for you in the delivery room.
 It may come down to cost.
 Depending on where you live, a doula can cost anywhere from $500 to $3,000.
 Doulas fees cover their actual services, but they also help offset the cost of being on call.
 After all, most women don’t know exactly when they will go into labor when they contract their doula.
 Some insurance companies do cover the cost (or part of the cost) of having a doula present at a birth.
 DONA also offers a guide to getting third party reimbursement.
 If your insurance company refuses and you’re not sure you can swing the price, you don’t have to give up on the dream of having an advocate in the delivery room.
 You may find someone in your community who has the chops to be your right hand during labor.
 And becoming as knowledgeable as you can about birth will help you be an empowered advocate for yourself.
 “Take a birthing class,” Irizarry suggests.
 “Ask moms, your doctor, hospitals, your local library.
 Many birthing classes are cheap, or free.”
 If you can bring a few friends to the class, all the better—they’ll be more informed and better able to coach you in the delivery room.
 “Labor is grueling, but so is labor support,” Irizarry says.
 “Having two people as support means they can relieve each other and that mom is never alone.”

 Find Your Friend

+The easiest way to find a doula who’s up to the task is to ask other moms for recommendations.
+That said, it’s always wise to check up on their credentials, too.
 DONA International offers a find-a-doula service on its site and the International Childbirth Educators Association will let you search its membership rolls to see if a practitioner has been certified.
 The Childbirth and Postpartum Professional Association also offers a search for certified doulas in your area.